claudia-nikel/personal_website/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am a Data Analyst for Rocky Mountaineer which is the largest private rail-tour company in North America.
-I am passionate about data and helping businesses push data-informed decisions to become data-driven decisions.
+I am a Data Scientist for Audettte which is a company whose mission is to get carbon out of buildings and we do that by creating net-zero roadmaps for large commercial real estate portfolios through our software-as-a-service